Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 2.2 Canada Pension Plan

 The Canada Pension Plan (CPP), a contributory social insurance program and is a key component of the Retirement Income System.
-It provides eligible contributors and their families with modest income replacement in the event of retirement, disability or death.
+It provides eligible contributors and their families with modest income replacement in the event of retirement, disability, or death.
 It is funded by contributions from employees, employers, self-employed individuals, and revenue from investments.
 The retirement pension, the main benefit of CPP, is meant to replace 25% of career average pensionable earnings.
-Beginning in 2019, this amount will gradually increase to 33.33% as a result of the CPP Enhancement, with 40 years of contributions required to receive the full effects of the enhancement.
+Starting in 2019, this amount gradually increased and will reach 33.33% by 2024 as a result of the CPP Enhancement, with 40 years of contributions required to receive the full effects of the enhancement.
 The monthly pension amount depends on the age at which a beneficiary begins receiving it.
 To be eligible, at least one contribution to the Plan must have been made.
-Working beneficiaries can increase retirement income through the Post Retirement Benefit.
-The Canada Pension Plan also provides supplementary benefits.
+Working beneficiaries can increase retirement income through the Post-Retirement Benefits.
+The CPP also provides supplementary benefits.

 2.3 Canada Pension Plan Disability Benefits

 The Canada Pension Plan Disability (CPPD) pension and Post Retirement Disability benefit provide eligible contributors with partial income replacement in the event of severe and prolonged disability.
-The Plan also provides a one-time death benefit and a monthly survivor's pension to the families of deceased eligible contributors.
-In addition, the Plan pays a monthly flat-rate children's benefit for dependent children of the deceased and disabled contributors.
+In addition, the Plan pays a monthly flat-rate children's benefit for dependent children of the disabled contributor.

 2.4 Canada Disability Savings Program